-It is a true privilege to serve in the South Carolina House of Representatives - working hard for my constituents of District 15 and for all residents of our great state.
-I am also humbled and honored to serve as the Assistant Majority Whip and as a member of the Education and Public Works Committee and of the Legislative Oversight Committee.
+It has been a pleasure serving in the South Carolina House of Representatives for my constituents of District 15 and for all residents of our great state.
+I served on the Education, Judiciary, and Regulations and Administrative Procedures Committee.

 - My Streamlining Business License Bill (H.3337) would help our state’s small businesses by removing duplicate fees on small business.
 By streamlining business licenses and removing government red tape, my bill will help businesses concentrate on production, growth and providing our state with quality work.

 - The South Carolina Natural Gas Pipelines Initiative Act (H.3773) I have introduced would promote natural gas as a clean energy source to power our industrial parks.
 I know that building our natural gas infrastructure will not only lower our energy costs, but it would also attract and retain high-paying, manufacturing jobs in South Carolina.

 - The Industrial Park Rail Bill (H.3919) I authored would promote enhanced rail access for our state’s industrial parks and encourage manufacturing industrial development.

 - My Manufacturing Career Pathway Act of 2015 (H.3373) would create the necessary connection of education and training strategies needed to help our students more quickly learn a manufacturing trade, get industry certifications faster and attain good-paying jobs with benefits.
 While we know new businesses seek locations with a well-educated, fully-trained workforce - my bill will ensure just that and help advance economic development in South Carolina.